husnanasar2007-byte/absolutely-do-not-use-this-website/README.md

 A fun, interactive Christmas-themed webpage with motivations, sounds, and a tiny gift at the end.

+## 🎄 Bonus Chaos
+Includes a completely useless Life Success Calculator that does absolutely nothing except judge you.

 ## ✨ What is this?
 This project is made to bring a little joy.
  This is pure chaos, a web experience designed to roast you, waste your time, and confuse your soul.